vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 out.
 However, I might go out later in the day even if the probability of rain doesn't go down; I'm hoping it goes down and I can go out with less risk.

+Oh wait ... as I was writing this, the probability did drop.
+However, it's getting late and I need to eat.
+So I'll probably go in the afternoon a couple of hours after eating.